crwsolutions/SourceDepend/README.md

 }
 ```

-It is also possible to assign to an anternative property
+It is also possible that the generated assignment is to an anternative property

 ```csharp
 public partial class ExampleService